special/qbackend-playground/README.md

 * Really, one line.
 It's `qbackend.QObject` (embedded in a struct).

 ##### QML Interfaces
-* The entire API: `import QBackend 1.0`, `Backend` is a singleton to help get things started.
+* The entire API: `import no.crimson.qbackend 1.0`, `Backend` is a singleton to help get things started.
 * Register a Go type factory (also one line), instantiate it declaratively in QML like any other type
 * Backends can provide objects that are also QAbstractListModel-style models